openbroadcaster/quick-start/index.md

 1. Select the date and times they are assigned and the show is set into the schedule.

+1. Save

-Media Items and Schedule information will automatically sync from server to player.
+Media items and schedule information will automatically sync from server to player.

 Intitial `show lock-in time` will require at least 20 minutes of lead time before playout of a scheduled or default playlist, thus ensuring all required media are downloaded before a show begins.
 {: .alert .alert-info}